Primary Supervisor: Professor Gary Bending, School of Life Sciences

 Research at Warwick has demonstrated that a variety of factors control the composition of microbial communities which inhabit the root zone, including plant genotype and developmental stage, local environment, and geographical distance.
 However recently we have shown that there are microbial diurnal cycles in the root zone, involving rhythmic changes in transcriptional activity in diverse groups of bacteria and fungi.

 In this project you will derive detailed understanding of diurnal root metatranscriptome dynamics (ie plant and microbial transcriptomes) and investigate the links between plant and microbial gene expression.
-You will investigate the extent to which diurnal dynamics of microbial community activity and function are due to diurnal cycles of carbon flow to the root zone, changes in plant gene expression associated with the plant circadian clock, or because rhizosphere microbes themselves have circadian clocks.
+You will investigate the extent to which diurnal dynamics of microbial community activity and function are linked to diurnal cycles of carbon flow to the root zone and changes in plant gene expression associated with the plant circadian clock.
 You will also establish the implications of circadian interactions in the root zone for food security.

 You will use a variety of experimental resources, including plant mutants with altered circadian clock genes.
 These will be used together with amplicon, metagenome and metatranscriptome sequencing, and quantitative PCR to profile the structure, abundance and functional characteristics of the microbiome, and key microbial groups with specialized functional traits.
 Metabolomic analysis of the root zone will also be conducted, together with functional analyses of microbial communities.